 History

-Ginger (Zingiber officinale) is a spice native to India.
-It arrived in Martinique during colonization and grew very early for its aromatic rhizomes.
-Ginger had a high value and was exported to France.
+Ginger, whose scientific name is Zingiber officinale, is a spice native to India.
+It arrived in Martinique during the colonial period and was cultivated very early for its aromatic rhizomes.
+Ginger had significant value and was exported to mainland France.

 Varieties

-The number of varieties is unknown but there are several.
-The rhizomes are fleshy, and size and color vary depending on the variety.
-In France ginger is mainly used as a spice but it can be used in savory or sweet meals or even as a condiment.
-Its pulp is aromatic, it is a slightly sweet blend, spicy and peppery.
+The exact number of varieties is unknown, but several do exist.
+The rhizomes are fleshy, and their size and color vary depending on the variety.
+In France, ginger is mainly used as a spice, but it can also be used in savory or sweet preparations and even as a condiment.
+Its flesh is aromatic, with a slightly sweet, spicy, and peppery flavor.

-Ginger is known for its aphrodisiac qualities but has many aromatic, medicinal and therapeutic properties.
-It can also act as a diuretic, it improves gastric moisture and prevents the absorption of cholesterol.
-It stimulates the immune system and has energetic properties.
+Ginger is known for its aphrodisiac qualities, but it also has numerous aromatic, medicinal, and therapeutic properties.
+It can act as a diuretic, improves gastric function, and prevents cholesterol absorption.
+It stimulates the immune system and has energizing effects.

-Its infusion is convenient to warm the body during the winter and to be fit in the morning.
-It helps to fight against fatigue, and muscle and joint pain.
-It is anti-inflammatory and antiviral, it helps to fight against fever, flu symptoms and allergies.
-It relieves severe pains (migraine, menstruation, digestive spasms, stomach disorders).
+Ginger tea is useful for warming the body during winter and boosting energy in the morning.
+It helps combat fatigue, muscle and joint pain.
+It is anti‑inflammatory and antiviral, helping to fight fever, flu‑like symptoms, and allergies.
+It also relieves severe pain (migraines, menstrual cramps, digestive spasms, stomach disorders).

-It stimulates the appetite and acts on intestinal disorders like nausea and bloating.
-It prevents certain cancers (colon, intestine, ovary), cardiovascular diseases, Alzheimer's disease, and the protection of body cells against aging.
+It stimulates appetite and helps with intestinal issues such as nausea and bloating.
+It may help prevent certain cancers (colon, intestinal, ovarian), cardiovascular diseases, Alzheimer’s disease, and protects the body’s cells against aging.

 Uses

-In Martinique, you can enjoy a delicious jam with ginger.
-It is also used to make tea.
+In Martinique, you can enjoy delicious ginger jam.
+It is also used to make herbal teas, teas, and detox drinks.